 GoTo Connect Pricing And Plans

-GoTo Connect offers three pricing plans, ranging from $24 monthly per user to $39 monthly per user.
+GoTo Connect offers 2 pricing plans, at $24 and $29 monthly per user.
 The Standard plan offers a 14-day free trial.

 What Users Like And Dislike About GoTo Connect